-- Community Preservation Act (CPA) funds: Funds for affordable housing, historic preservation, and open space projects expect at least \$400,000 during PY2022. - Lombard Fund: Trust funds available to assist very low-income Barnstable residents with housing/living expenses.
-Funds are for rent or mortgage payments and utilities such as heating or electric bills. - Affordable Housing Growth & Development Trust Fund: The AHGD Trust was awarded \$2.5 million in CPA funds, and still maintains a
+- Community Preservation Act (CPA) funds: Funds for affordable housing, historic preservation, and open space projects expect at least \$400,000 during PY2023.
+Funding is also set aside to preserve existing affordable units. - Lombard Fund: Trust funds available to assist very low-income Barnstable residents with housing/living expenses.
+Funds are for rent or mortgage payments and utilities such as heating or electric bills. - Affordable Housing Growth & Development Trust Fund: The AHGD Trust was awarded \$2.5 million in CPA funds, and still maintains a balance.
+To date, money has been allocated for emergency rental assistance, and creation of affordable housing units. - Community Planning Grant: The Town received a Community Planning Grant through the Commonwealth OneStop program to conduct a site evaluation of the Barnstable Adult Community Center for potential to build affordable housing.